Trump urges FBI, DOJ investigate Clinton after Brazile book excerpt

 "We must heed the call for our party to enact real reforms that ensure a fair, open, and impartial nominating process in elections to come," he said.

-"Bernie Sanders supporters have every right to be apoplectic of the complete theft of the Dem primary by Crooked Hillary!,” the president tweeted.
+"Bernie Sanders supporters have every right to be apoplectic of the complete theft of the Dem primary by Crooked Hillary!,” the president, who signed a joint fundraising agreement with the Republican National Committee two months before he was officially selected as the nominee, tweeted.
 "I always felt I would be running and winning against Bernie Sanders, not Crooked H, without cheating, I was right.”

 Warren responded to Trump in a series of tweets calling the president's remarks desperate.